Technologies

 Max Metal Thickness Up to 200mm Up to 25mm (mild steel) Up to 80mm Varies by setup

-Material Compatibility All metals + composites, glass Metals, acrylics Conductive metals only Metals, plastics
+Material Compatibility Metals, composites, stone, glass Metals, acrylics only Conductive metals only Metals, plastics, composites

 Choose waterjet cutting when: